 Short-termism: customer obsession wains quickly as benefits aren’t realised in the short term.
 Many fail to understand that re-orienting the business is a long term strategy not a short term tactic.

-Confusing CX with customer obsession: whilst CX is a mechanism to enable the transition and enhance the customer experience, having a CX strategy does not equate to being a customer obsessed business.
+Confusion with CX: whilst CX is a mechanism to enable the transition and enhance the customer experience, having a CX strategy does not equate to being a customer obsessed business.

 Building towards customer obsession

 For some brands, the payoff of becoming truly customer obsessed simply isn’t there, but moving up the maturity ladder still makes sense.
 Whether you are seeking to adopt a truly customer obsessed approach or simply seeking to move the dial and become more customer centric, there are a number of practical steps your organisation can take to evolve from your today state:

 Stop obsessing over the wrong ambition & vision Too often businesses orient their ambition around the desire to be the Netflix of X or the Amazon of Y. Whilst these are well known examples of customer obsessed businesses, they do little to ground an organisation's plans in reality and orient the business around its customers.
 You don’t have to be Amazon or Netflix to be customer obsessed.
 Creating a clear customer vision and defining what customer obsession means in the context of your organisation is an important first step to help team members understand what it means for the business and for them in their role.